 - to charge the same fees to intermediaries, e.g. retailers selling products on the company's behalf

-What are the penalties for price fixing?
+What are the penalties for price-fixing?

 The cases below show just how significant the financial penalty can be.

-Bathroom supplier Ultra Finishing Ltd were fined a whopping £826,000 by the CMA after admitting Resale Price Maintenance (RPM) between 2012 and 2014.
+Bathroom supplier Ultra Finishing Ltd was fined a whopping £826,000 by the CMA after admitting Resale Price Maintenance (RPM) between 2012 and 2014.
 Ultra threatened retailers with penalties if they sold products below the RRP, including ceasing supply, withdrawing their rights to use their images online, and charging them more for products.

 1. Be aware of anti-competitive risks